 Our senior staff have between 15 and 25 years of experience, and mentor more junior employees.

-We are Professional or Associate Members of the BC Association Consulting Archaeologists.
+We are Professional Members of the BC Association Consulting Archaeologists.
 We are also BC Forest Safe certified, and members of the Register of Professional Archaeologists and Canadian Association of Heritage Professionals.
 Our marine archaeologist is a member of the Diver Certification Board of Canada.

 We have specialists on staff including lithic analysts, dendrochronologists, osteologists, faunal analysts, and the only commercially certified professional marine archaeologist in the province.